 Maybe if they were more exciting looking they would get the attention they deserve.
 Luckily, we have found some that are pretty awesome and that you can’t ignore.
 Let’s go over some kettlebell facts then we will take a look at these sweet designs.

 Where Did Kettlebells Come From?

-The kettlebell originated in Russia about 350 years ago, it wasn’t originally use for weightlifting though.
+The kettlebell originated in Russia about 350 years ago, it wasn’t originally used for weightlifting though.
 The kettlebells were originally used as counterweights for weighing goods at the market.
 People would throw them around for entertainment and around the year 1900 Dr. Vladislav Krayevsky, a Russian fitness pioneer began using them in for strength and bodybuilding and they slowly grew in popularity from there.
 Then CrossFit came along and the kettlebell popularity really exploded.
-Now most every gym has a section of kettlebells, some gyms use them more than others it usually depends on what type of clientele they have and what type of gym it is.
+Now almost every gym has a section of kettlebells, some gyms use them more than others it usually depends on what type of clientele they have and what type of gym it is.

 Kettlebells of Today

 Kettlebells of today are usually a round hunk of metal with a handle.
 They are very versatile and there are many exercises you can and should be doing with them, much of which we have covered with our article The Six Kettlebell Exercises You Should Be Doing.
 As we mentioned before they are popular with CrossFitter, MMA and other fitness type athletes but for some reason or another they have not caught on with your typical bodybuilder type weightlifter.
 Perhaps slowly over time, they will learn what a great tool kettlebells can be as well and learn to love them.

 Why Are Kettlebells So Expensive?